slidesk/slidesk/README.md

 }
 ```

-Then, in your `main.tfs` file you have to prepend this line:
+Then, in your `main.sdf` file you have to prepend this line:

 ```
 :custom_css: location/of/your/custom.css